Sage/carbon/guides/01_building_views.md

 * To set gulp to watch for changes, run ```gulp``` in your project root directory.

+* **Note** It's probably best at this point to add the node_modules directory, as well as the compiled .js and .css files to your *.gitignore* file.

 ### 3) (Rails) Layout

 * In order to render our Carbon view in our Rails app, we need to create a layout.
 By default, the carbon prepare task creates *ui.js* and *ui.css*.
 We include these in our layout below.